 Maybe Georgie belongs in the Sam/Max/Alex category of obvious boyish nicknames.
-But I don’t hear it nearly as much as you might expect.
+But it seems far less common.

 It’s also worth noting that Geo, rhymes with Leo, could be a great alternative.
 Both work for any of the George names.
 Think Georgina or Georgette called Georgie or Geo, too.
 And Giorgia – the Italian spelling – gives us Gio.

 Fun fact: Jacqueline is the feminine form of James.
 But we tend to reduce it to the boyish nicknames Jack or Jax, which are associated traditionally with John.